pat43k/HTMLToENML/README.md

 # Credit
-1. CTidy, Jonathan Wight on 03/07/08
+1. CTidy, by Jonathan Wight on 03/07/08
-2. NSString+HTML, Michael Waterfall on 2010
+2. NSString+HTML, by Michael Waterfall on 2010

 # Licensing